OscarZhou/oscarzhou.github.io/_posts/2017-08-13-hacker-rank-day-15-to-day-17.md

         }
     }

 Note that `throw new Exception("n and p should be non-negative");`.
 In this case, what we learnt is about how to throw an exception in C#.
+Another point we should note is that when we create the class, we can not add the `public` modifier.

 ***